 Shipping Services Listed by qilin Ransomware Group

-On May 8, 2026, the qilin ransomware group added a major shipping services provider to its public leak site, confirming that internal files had been exfiltrated during a ransomware attack.
+On May 8, 2026, the qilin ransomware group added a major shipping services provider to its public leak site, claiming that internal files had been exfiltrated during a ransomware attack.
 The number of people whose data may be exposed remains unknown, but anyone who has shipped packages, used freight services, or provided personal details to the affected company could be at risk.

 Public reporting indicates the incident involves a ransomware deployment that led to both encryption of systems and theft of internal documents.
 The qilin leak site published proof of the exfiltration on May 8, 2026.
 Available details describe the victim as a shipping services company, though its exact name has not been widely disclosed in initial reports.
 The data taken includes internal files; specific categories such as customer names, addresses, payment records, or employee information have not been itemized in public summaries.